 • Protein requirements are increased during breastfeeding, but provided you include a protein source with each meal e.g. meat, fish, eggs, beans, lentils, you should be getting enough.

-• Calcium needs special attention during breastfeeding as you need about 80% more than normal (1,250mg/day vs 700mg/day), so it’s important to include calcium-rich foods in your diet, e.g. milk, cheese, yogurts, tofu, dried fruits, lentils, in your meals and snacks each day.
+• Calcium needs special attention during breastfeeding as you need about 80% more than normal (1,250mg/day vs 700mg/day), so it’s important to include calcium-rich foods in your diet each day, such as milk, cheese, yogurts, tofu, dried fruits, lentils.

 • A 10mcg daily vitamin D supplement is recommended throughout breastfeeding, especially in the darker months of October – April.

-For advice on foods to limit and avoid whilst breastfeeding, including some fish and caffeine-containing drinks and foods, have a look here - But to summarise the main points from here, you should
+For advice on foods to limit and avoid whilst breastfeeding, including some fish and caffeine-containing drinks and foods, have a look here - To summarise the main points, you should:

 • Limit oily fish (and some white fish) to 2 portions per week and shark, swordfish and marlin to just once per week